TWUOnline/orientation/curating-u.md

 Oh, one more thing, how do you create those subscription files?
 Many ways.

 * In Feedly, go under your account icon and look for organize.
-Select the feeds you want to package, and click the small arrow button to the right of Import, this leads to an export option, or directly https://feedly.com/i/opml.
+Select the feeds you want to package, and click the small arrow button to the right of Import, this leads to an export option, or directly [https://feedly.com/i/opml](https://feedly.com/i/opml).
 The limit here is you will export all your subscriptions (which can be handy if you want to try another feed reader).
-* If you are running Feed WordPress as an aggregator, there is a WordPress method to export the subscriptions as OPML, see the bottom of https://en.support.wordpress.com/blogroll/import-export-links/
+* If you are running Feed WordPress as an aggregator, there is a WordPress method to export the subscriptions as OPML, see the bottom of [https://en.support.wordpress.com/blogroll/import-export-links/](https://en.support.wordpress.com/blogroll/import-export-links/)
-* If you have a list of all the Feed URLs, try http://opml-gen.ovh/
+* If you have a list of all the Feed URLs, try [http://opml-gen.ovh/](http://opml-gen.ovh/)

 What are you waiting for now?
-Set up your Feedly and start saving time (well unless you spend more time reading cool stuff you find).
+Set up your Feedly and start saving time (well unless you spend more time reading the cool stuff you will find).